 Aside from what it does to your credit score, one of the worst things about paying the rent with a credit card might be the fees you must pay.
 Many online rent payment services charge processing fees for using credit cards; even a small processing fee will add up when applied to the cost of monthly rent.

 For example, say you have a 2-bedroom apartment that costs $1,200 monthly for rent.
 Apply a 3% processing fee to that payment, and you’re looking at $36 in fees!
-Doing that once, and if you can fit it within your credit limit, wouldn’t be so bad.
+Doing that once wouldn't be so bad if you can fit it within your credit limit.
 But long term, this is not a practical option.

-Further, even if you pay rent with your credit card and earn credit card rewards or cashback for doing so, you’re probably going to have to pay interest.
+Further, even if you pay rent with your credit card and earn credit card rewards or cashback for doing so, you’ll probably have to pay interest.
 Interest on high-budget purchases like a rent payments can add up as well.
 You pay a lot more over time when combined with payment processing fees.

 Lastly, the credit utilization ratio shows how much paying the rent with a credit card hurts your credit score.
 This is how much of your credit limit you have used (your balance) compared to how much your credit limit is.